Transforming the face of traditional dermatology services

 Convenient care and improved outcomes

 One of the services using PKB for remote care and management is the Dermatology Service at Singleton Hospital.
-Here, the team is using the PKB personal health records platform (or patient portal) to make it more convenient for patients to access ongoing care and treatment.
+Here, the team is using the PKB personal health records platform (or patient portal) using a patient-initiated follow-up model, to make it more convenient for patients to access ongoing care and treatment.

 The service supports patients diagnosed with a range of skin conditions including chronic eczema and psoriasis.
 Often, these patients will need regular blood monitoring and new prescriptions from the hospital as conditions progress or exasperate.
 However, access to health information allows these patients to seamlessly view their blood results and arrange appointments online.
 They can also collect medications at a time and place that suits them.